Amasa614/Sentiment-analysis-with-Textblob/README.md

 ## Project Documentation: Sentiment Analysis with TextBlob

 ### 1. Project Overview
-This script performs sentiment analysis using the TextBlob library.
+This script performs sentiment analysis on IMDB movie reviews using the TextBlob library.
 The main goal is to process text data to determine sentiment polarity and subjectivity.

 ### 2. Dependencies and Setup
 - **Python Libraries**: